 The above code waits for the duration of 6000ms (6 seconds) before capturing the elements or page's HTML.

 The wait_for can also be used to wait for an element to load on the page

 The above will wait for all of the p tag elements on the page to load before extracting data from the page.

 The headers attribute is an object containing all of the headers that you want to send to the target URL.
 You can easily set custom HTTP headers to pass along with your requests as follows:

 The above code example sends "Accept Language" HTTP header to all outgoing requests.

-By using reject_requests you can easily block any resource of your choice on the page by specifying the file format.
+By default images, css, and fonts resources are blocked.
+To bypass this and make sure that all resources are allowed, set block_resources to false.
+This reduces your chances of being blocked and makes you look like a real user.
+However, if you want to allow or disallow certain resources, by using reject_requests you can easily block any resource of your choice on the page by specifying the file format.
 For example, you can block tracking scripts (.js files), images (.png, .jpg, or .jpeg files) or CSS (.css files)

 For example, to block all CSS on a page: